daheekwon/ai_paper_research/readme/pixelnerf-eng.md

 ![figure1](../images/figure1.png)

-### 3. Methodology
+### 3. Methods

-그럼 이제 PixelNeRF모델의 작동 메커니즘에 대해 알아봅시다. 모델의 구조는 크게 두 파트로 나눌 수 있습니다.
+Then let's move on to the PixelNeRF.
+The structure of the model can be largely divided into two parts.

-* fully-convolutional image encoder $$E$$ : input image를 pixel-aligned feature로 인코딩 하는 부분
+* fully-convolutional image encoder $$E$$ : encoding input images into the pixel-aligned features
-* NeRF network $$f$$ : 객체의 색과 밀도를 연산하는 부분
+* NeRF network $$f$$ : computing the color and density values of object

-인코더 $$E$$ 의 output값이 nerf network의 input으로 들어가게 되는 것이지요. 이제 이 과정에 대해 자세히 설명해보도록 하겠습니다.
+The output of encoder $$E$$ goes into the input of nerf network.

 #### 3.1 Single-Image pixelNeRF

-이 논문은 pixelnerf를 single-shot과 multi-shot으로 나누어 학습방법을 소개합니다. 우선 Single-image pixelNeRF부터 살펴보도록 합시다.
+This paper introduces the method by dividing Pixelnerf into single-shot and multi-shot.
+First of all, let's take a look at Single-image pixel NeRF.

 **Notation**